jackwadden/ANMLZoo/ClamAV/README.md

 # ClamAV
 ## Description
 ClamAV is an open source repository of virus signatures available at https://www.clamav.net/downloads.
+The ANML file for ClamAV is a subset of the full signature database.
+In particular, many signatures with large quantifiers (>64) are ignored and instead are treated as chains of STEs (no counter) by the Micron PCRE compiler.

 ## Inputs
 ### vasim_1MB.input